DOMESTIC PARCEL: OTHER FEES WHEN APPLICABLE

 Additional Handling Fee.
 An Additional Handling charge of up to $6.00 may be applied to any Package that, in Service Provider’s sole discretion, requires special handling or research.

-Distressed Package Fee.
+Distressed or Misrouted Package Fee.
 Packages deemed distressed due to damage, empty box, etc. by Service Provider or parcels that are intended for another carrier and are misrouted to Service Provider will be returned to the Client or destroyed.
 Such parcels weighing less than or equal to 70 pounds will be charged to the Client at the rate pound classification dictated by the USPS Parcel Select Ground Schedule for delivery to Client plus $2.00.
 Client is responsible for all costs of destruction for any parcel that cannot be returned to Client.

 Non-Continental Shipments.
 Packages destined for non-continental states and territories will be charged to the Client at the applicable rates above plus: $0.50 for Parcel Select Lightweight, First Class Parcels, and Marketing Parcels; and $2.50 for Bound Printed Matter or for Parcel Select at the Parcel Select Delivery Zone 8 rate above plus $2.50.